Trump Declines To Say Whether He Has Full Confidence In Flynn

 The White House is "evaluating the situation" when it comes to national security adviser Michael Flynn, according to White House press secretary Sean Spicer.

-An hour earlier, a senior Trump adviser, Kellyanne Conway, said on MSNBC that President Trump continues to have the "full confidence" in Flynn.
+An hour earlier, a senior Trump adviser, Kellyanne Conway, said on MSNBC that President Trump continues to have "full confidence" in Flynn.

-Notably, however, Trump declined to endorse Flynn.
-When asked by White House reporters in a scrum in the West Wing if he had "full confidence" in Flynn, Trump deferred to a statement to come, possibly Monday night.

 JUST IN: Gen. Flynn "does enjoy the full confidence of" Pres.
 Trump, Kellyanne Conway tells @MSNBC. https://t.co/Wdk532l0Ai— NBC Nightly News (@NBCNightlyNews) February 13, 2017